Eagle & Birds of Prey Presentations

 “Challenger the Eagle” Education Programs

-Challenger the Bald Eagle travels from coast to coast performing free-flight demonstrations at large-scale events such as football games, baseball games, basketball games, conventions, and trade shows.
+For the last 25 years, Challenger has reached and educated hundreds of thousands of people nationwide, performing free-flight demonstrations at large-scale events such as football games, baseball games, basketball games, conventions, and trade shows.
+In 2019 Challenger retired from free flights, but he continues to make appearances nationwide.
 Whenever he lands in a new city, the AEF makes it a priority to locate a deserving school or veterans home and provide them with an educational, entertaining, and free program about Challenger the Eagle and Bald Eagle conservation.

 We invite you to add your school or veterans home to our database.
 Whenever we land in a new city, we check our database to locate a school or home to visit.